Geometric Solution of Turbulence as Diffusion in Loop Space: Beyond Kolmogorov: The Limits of Classical Cascade Theories

-A classic setting is grid turbulence (Fig.~\ref{fig:GridTurbulenceExperiment}).
 The landmark experiments of \cite{GridTurbulence_1966} measured a decay exponent $1.25\pm 0.01$, close to $5/4$ and inconsistent with the Kolmogorov–Saffman value $6/5$.
 More recently, DNS on $4\mathrm K$ grids with periodic boundaries and K41-type initial spectra (no forcing) were performed by Sreenivasan and collaborators.
 The simulations relaxed to a decaying state in which the energy decays as $t^{-5/4}$, the integral scale obeys $L(t)\sim t^{1/2}$, and the effective index of the second moment follows the predicted nonlinear curve (Fig.~\ref{fig:GridTurbulenceExperiment},Left), \ref{fig:DNSFit}).